GIP-ITC-UniversityTwente/OpenEO_GIP/design.md

 - give access and storing metadata
 - give access and storing data
 The data members are not meant to be accessed publicly (though nothing in Python prevents that) as the internal organisation might change in feature versions.
 Th facilitate access(read/write) a number of functions exists.
+Spectral bands and Temporal layers are the main organization of data.
+In the text when 'band' is used it refers to 'Spectral band' and when 'layer' is used to 'temporal layer' is meant

 *table 9: Datacube attributes*
 | member| description|